 Continue Reading: Basic Investment Terms Every Investor Should Know (Part 2)

-- The 10 Strategies That Guarantee Your Investing Success
+- 10 Strategies That Guarantee Your Investing Success

 - Investment Risks All Investors Should Understand

 Investing doesn’t have to be so hard!
 For low-fees (as low as 0.4%), no-hassle investing, try Wealthsimple.
-Get up to $10,000 managed for free when you sign-up today.
+Get a $75 cash bonus when you fund your account with $500 or more.